wallarm/product-documentation/include/kubernetes-sidecar-container/values-wallarm-description-4.0.md

   # "safe_blocking" to block malicious requests originated from graylisted IPs
   # "block" to process all requests and block the malicious ones
   mode: "block"
-  # Amount of memory in GB for request analytics data,
+  # Amount of memory in GB for request analytics data
-  # recommended value is 75% of the total server memory
   tarantool_memory_gb: 2
 ```